-New Split/Microprism

-Standard with the AE-1 PROGRAM.
+New Split/Microprism Standard with the AE-1 PROGRAM.

 A. Microprism

 Matte/Fresnel field with microprism rangefinder spot in the center of the screen.

-Especially suited for general photography when using an aperture of f/5.6 or larger.
+Especially suited for general photography

+when using an aperture of f/5.6 or larger.

-B. New Split
+B New Split

-Matte/Fresnel field with split-image rangefinder spot in the center of screen.
-The lens is in focus when the bottom half is even with the upper half.
+New Split Matte/Fresnel field with split-image range-finder spot in the center of screen.
+The lens is no focus when the bottom half is even with the upper half.
 Suited for general photography since, unlike former focusing screens, rarely does one-half of the rangefinder darken, even when using small maximum aperture lenses.